ryanmaxwell/UIAlertView-Blocks/README.md

 Category on UIAlertView to use inline block callbacks instead of delegate callbacks.

-UIAlertView was created in a time before blocks, ARC, and judging by it’s naming - touch screens.
+UIAlertView was created in a time before blocks, ARC, and judging by its naming – touch screens too.
 Who “clicks” on an alert view anyway?

 Lets modernize this shizzle with some blocks goodness.